eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.3 Guidance for the Large-Scale Pilots (LSP)

-To support the development of a reference implementation of EUDI Wallet Solutions and to pilot its usage across different priority use cases, the Commission launched a call for proposals on 22<sup>nd</sup> February 2022 under the Digital Europe Programme to pilot use cases for the EUDI Wallet at a large-scale.
+To support the development of a reference implementation of a Wallet Solution and to pilot its usage across different priority use cases, the Commission launched a call for proposals on 22<sup>nd</sup> February 2022 under the Digital Europe Programme to pilot use cases for the EUDI Wallet ecosystem at a large-scale.

 The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use-cases involving both public and private sector stakeholders.
-The LSPs will test the EUDI Wallet in both national and cross-borders contexts and integrate with the iterative development of the reference application.
+The LSPs will test the EUDI Wallet ecosystem in both national and cross-borders contexts and integrate with the iterative development of the reference application.

 The works of the LSPs will be aligned by the ARF, which will guide pilot